stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 1. Power Users - who manage settings and become the go-to people on how to use #stratapp
 2. Sponsors - who lead the cultural shift to org-wide collaboration, [transparency](https://stratapp.ai/blog/radical-transparency/ "radical transparency") and [eliminating internal email](https://stratapp.ai/blog/what-is-really-going-on-in-my-company/ "eliminating internal email")

-# manage pages for progressive rollouts
+# MANAGE PAGES FOR PROGRESSIVE ROLL OUTS

 It is wonderful that #stratapp is 10 apps in 1.
 That said, we recommend deploying #stratapp progressively.